Is there a Connection Between Controlled Release Fertilizers and Soil Health?

 Recent evidence from two separate research groups in China and the Netherlands showed the effect of long-term use of controlled release fertilizers (CRF) on soil’s health.
 Researchers from China have demonstrated that the long-term use of three types of controlled-release urea positively affected soil health by increasing soil organic content, which in turn gave rise to a higher abundance of bacterial and fungal substances which include plant growth-promoting microorganisms.
 The research group in the Netherlands demonstrated that CRFs maintained lower salinity levels in soil thus causing less harm to beneficial microflora.
 These works now add another tier to our understanding of the benefits of CRFs in modern agriculture.

-Controlling the release of nutrients promote soil health
+Controlling the release of nutrients promotes soil health

 The extensive study conducted at the Shandong Agriculture University, was running the course of 12 years (!).
 The researchers tested three types of controlled release products: polymer-coated urea (PCU), sulfur-coated urea (SCU), and polymer/sulfur dual layer-coated urea (PSCU).
 The results published in the European Journal of Agronomy (Gao et al., 2023), confirm that the long-term application of controlled release urea increased soil organic matter and enriched soil microbial communities, which are crucial factors for robust crop growth and sustainability.